danielpmorton/drone_fencing/README.md

 python cbf_controller/cbf_node.py
 ```

-See the [TrajBridge wiki page](https://github.com/StanfordMSL/TrajBridge/wiki) for additional info

 ## SRC vs Flightroom notes

 Optitrack in the flightroom has Z-up, but in SRC, it was set to Y-up.
 To account for this, this required adjusting: